jrstrick/Make_Index-for-Smeagol-Wiki/Readme.md

 $ cp ./make_index [somewhere on your search path for binaries]
 $ cp ./smeagol.toml [root directory of your smeagol-wiki]
 ```

-## How it Works

-- Function main()
-  Location: main.go

-  We validate the path you passed make_index.
-Once the path you passed make_index has been validated, main.go calls the gen_index function in gen_index.go and passes it the validated path.

-  Also make sure the program doesn't terminate before the go-routines are all finished.

-- Function gen_index(*path* string)
-  Location: gen_index.go

-  Calls gen_index_preflight with the path gen_index was passed.

-  If gen_index_preflight returns true, we create a new Index.md file, and iterate through the directory at the end of our path.

-  If we hit an entry that, itself, is another directory, call gen_index as a go-routine (thread) with our path concatinated with the name of this new directory.
-Then create an anchor link in our Index.md to the Index.md in that new directory, and assume that by the time our new thread completes, there will *be* an Index.md there.

-  For any other type of file (determined by the dot-extention) we call one of several format_X_link functions to generate the exact text of the link, and write that to Index.md

-  When we run out of entries in the directory at the end of our path, we return.

-- Function format_X_link(*file_name* string, [*file_type* string])
-  Location: their own .go files.

-  These functions generate the actual link text for each file type.
-Presently, only format_img_link requires the file_type string.
-In the future, I may standardize that API.

-  format_img_link is also special in that it does some logic to check to see whether you've named a given image nsfw_whatever, or just nsfw.
-If you have, it generates an anchor link, so you have to click to open the image.
-Any image not so marked will be linked to open as an image in your browser when you load the Index.md file.

-- Function gen_index_preflight(*path* string)
-  Location: gen_index.go

-  If the Index.md file at the path given does not exist, or does exist but has an AUTOGEN tag in its YAML header, return true.
-Otherwise return false.

 ## Notes